Friday (1995 film): Legacy

 The film has obtained a large cult following since its release.
 A scene in the film is the source of the internet meme "Bye, Felicia"—which is a phrase meant to dismiss an inconsequential person.
 Former Pittsburgh Steelers linebacker James Harrison and San Francisco 49ers wide receiver Deebo Samuel are both nicknamed Deebo in reference to the character from the film.

 Director Quentin Tarantino counted Friday as one of his 20 favorite movies from 1992 to 2009.

-American rapper Kendrick Lamar referenced the character Deebo in his 2024 song Not Like Us, a diss track aimed at Canadian rapper Drake, drawing parallels between himself and the character.
+American rapper Kendrick Lamar referenced the character Deebo after a line about NBA player DeMar Derozan who is nicknamed Deebo and is also a native of California in his 2024 song "Not Like Us", a diss track aimed at Canadian rapper Drake, drawing parallels between himself and the character.

 Sequels

 The film's success spawned two sequels: Next Friday (2000) and Friday After Next (2002).
 A fourth installment, tentatively titled Last Friday, has been in the works for several years.
 The film also inspired an animated series, titled Friday: The Animated Series, which aired in summer 2007.

-The sequel Next Friday was the most successful in the franchise grossing a total of $59.8 million worldwide.
+The sequel Next Friday was the most successful in the franchise, grossing a total of $59.8 million worldwide.

+In addition, the Los Angeles Rams released a short video paying homage to Friday entitled Thursday as promotion ahead of the 2026 NFL Draft set outside the same house.
+It featured Ice Cube's son O'Shea Jackson Jr., who played his father in Straight Outta Compton, Tucker's son Destin, Terry Crews (Damon in Friday After Next) as Deebo and Rams players including Kevin Dotson as Big Worm.